Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The ta-local category

 \begin{thm} Betti realization induces an equivalence of symmetric monoidal categories

 with inverse equivalence given by $Y(-) \coloneqq c_{\C/\R}(-)[\ta^{-1}]$.
 Simply put, inverting $\ta$ in $\SHgc$ recovers $\Sp_{C_2, i2}$. \end{thm}

-The main content of the proof of this theorem consists in showing that $Y$ is fully-faithful.
+The main step in our proof of this theorem is showing that $Y$ is fully-faithful.
 Since $c_{\C/\R}$ is fully-faithful, as proved by Heller and Ormsby (see \Cref{thm:c-ff}), this reduces to studying the interaction of $\ta$ and $c_{\C/\R}$.
 Our method of proof is to prove the appropriate statement at the level of $\HFt$ by direct computation, extend to dualizable objects by descent, then extend to all objects by colimits.
 This stategy requires knowledge of the tri-graded homology of a point and the strucutre of the tri-graded dual Steenrod algebra as an input.
 Since this is of independent interest we have separated it out as its own subsection.